KaitlynCarlson/reflection/README.md

 Specifically, I hope to grow my Computer Science knowledge and understanding of algorithms so that I can write **better code.**

+I would also like to practice my interviewing skills in order to better prepare myself for the trials of the inevitable job hunt that lies ahead.

 ### Future Career Gains

 ---

+After completing this course, I hope to secure an internship.

+I feel that an internship, or apprenticeship, would secure a stronger career trajectory for me.
+As a coder and an avid student, I am ecstatic about entering into an industry where I will continue to learn and grow everyday.

+I believe that by beginning with an internship, rather than jumping straight into a role as a Junior Software Engineer will better prepare me in the long-term by ensuring a strong foundation from which I will continue to build myself and fine-tune my capabilities.

 ### The How